Why Use TaskGuru's Free QR Code Generator?

 Frequently Asked Questions

 A QR code (Quick Response code) is a two-dimensional barcode that stores data — usually a URL — in a grid of black and white squares.
 Your smartphone camera reads the pattern and opens the link instantly without typing anything.
-QR codes can store up to 7,089 characters and never expire.
+QR codes can store up to 7,089 numeric characters and never expire on their own.

 No. These are static QR codes — the information is embedded directly into the pattern.
-As long as your destination URL works, the QR code works forever.
-No subscription or account needed.
+As long as your destination URL or content is still valid, the QR code works forever.
+No subscription, no account, no renewal.

 Enter your WiFi credentials in this format: WIFI:T:WPA;S:YourNetworkName;P:YourPassword;; — paste it into the content field and generate the QR code.
 When guests scan it, their phone connects automatically without typing the password.

 Yes.
-Amazon typically uses UPC or EAN-13 for retail products and Code 128 for shipping labels.
+Amazon typically uses UPC-A or EAN-13 for retail products and Code 128 for shipping labels.
 Select the correct barcode format from the dropdown before generating and downloading.

 Zero limits.
 Generate and download as many QR codes or barcodes as you need for personal or business use — completely free, forever.
 No signup required.

 A barcode is 1D — it stores data in horizontal lines and holds about 20 characters.
-A QR code is 2D — it stores data horizontally and vertically, holding up to 7,089 characters and surviving up to 30% damage.
-QR codes are best for URLs and mobile use; barcodes are best for retail product labeling.
+A QR code is 2D — it stores data horizontally and vertically, holding up to 7,089 characters and remaining readable even if up to 30% is damaged.
+QR codes are best for URLs and mobile use; barcodes are best for retail product labeling and inventory systems.

-The QR code itself is safe — it is just data.
-However, always check the URL preview that appears before tapping, and avoid scanning QR codes from unknown sources or those pasted over official ones in public places.
+The QR code itself is just data — it cannot harm your device.
+However, always check the URL preview that appears before tapping, and avoid scanning QR codes from unknown sources or those that appear to be pasted over official ones in public places.
+This practice is called QRishing.